 Adding some mild dish soap to the dish brush is a must.
 Then you can move the brush in a circular motion to clean the insides of the pot effectively.
 If you scrub forcefully, it will leave scratches and ruin the coating.
 So be gentle but thorough.

 After testing all pasta pots, the Cuisinart 77-412 Chef’s Classic Set qualifies as our best pasta pot for creating various boiled and steamed dishes.

 With a 12-quart capacity, it is suited to cooking for large gatherings.
 The tight, drip free lid prevents accidents while its gripping handles make the pan easy to maneuver when hot.
 It has the ability to withstand oven temperatures of up to 550 Degrees Fahrenheit and is dishwasher friendly, making it our top contender in terms of durability and performance.

 It’s design elevates its appeal while its functionality performs well in terms of heating, simmering, steaming, and boiling.

-With a lifetime warranty and additional cooking inserts, the drip-free multipurpose nature of this model justifies its price and emerges as our best pasta pot in 2019.
+With a lifetime warranty and additional cooking inserts, the drip-free multipurpose nature of this model justifies its price and emerges as our best pasta pot.